Canada-Uruguay relations

 Bilateral relations

-Canada and Uruguay established diplomatic relations in 1951.
-Bilateral relations between Canada and Uruguay are built upon shared values and interests, such as democracy, human rights, gender equality, the rule of law, respect for the environment, support for multilateral institutions, and the importance of open and inclusive trade.
+Canada and Uruguay established diplomatic relations in 1948.
+Bilateral relations between Canada and Uruguay are built upon shared values and interests, such as respect for democracy and human rights, gender equality, upholding the rule of law, respect for the environment, support for multilateral institutions, and the importance of open and inclusive trade.

 Uruguay is a strong and stable democracy, that successfully balances social and economic priorities, with a low corruption rate and good democratic governance.
 The country’s literacy rate of 98% underscores its focus on education and inclusion, including with a national program ensuring “one laptop per child” since 2012.
+It also ranked first in the Latin America and Caribbean region on Transparency International’s 2024 Corruption Perception Index.
 Like Canada, Uruguay has progressive legislation.
 It legalized abortion (2012), same-sex marriage (2012) and the possession of cannabis for personal use (2013).

 Canada and Uruguay share a dynamic francophone culture.
 In 2012, Uruguay became the first South American country to obtain an observer status in the .